Nik7A/rails-modern-frontend-example/README.md

 ## Modern Front-end in Rails App(Webpack, Yarn)
-Simple chat of Modern Front-end in Rails
+Simple chat with Modern Front-end in Rails